Indianapolis Colts Logo

 Baltimore Colts Logo 1979-1983

-This logo is the key pillar of the one that will be used many years in a row.
-It features a horseshoe, which was earlier depicted on the horse’s helmet.
-However, now the image is artistically elaborated: it’s narrower than the real one, and it’s light blue.
-There are seven small white holes on the horseshoe.
-According to the creators, this color scheme reflects strength, perseverance, honesty, vigor, charm, and excellence.
+This logo is key to the one that would be used for many consecutive years.
+It depicts a horseshoe, which was previously depicted on the horse’s helmet.
+However, now the image is artistically refined: it is narrower and lighter blue than the real one.
+The horseshoe has seven small white holes.
+According to the creators, such a color scheme reflects strength, perseverance, honesty, energy, charm, and perfection.

 1984 – 2001